-You know ROI is a measure of your company’s success, but do you know how to go about measuring ROI?
+You know the ROI formula is a measure of your company’s success, but do you know how to go about measuring ROI?
 Questions plague you at night, “How do I get the most ROI?
 Shouldn’t I already be seeing returns?
 Maybe I should stop this approach and move to a new one…”

 Dr. Peter Drucker, Medal of Freedom winner, once said, “What gets measured gets managed.”
 What a powerful statement! –And one that you need to keep in mind when you delve into marketing your business.

 You can always pick a metric to track and call it “measuring ROI”.
 When talking about Internet marketing, metrics are plentiful: visits, click through rate (CTR), click to conversion ratios, number of backlinks, goals funneled, and traffic generated.
 Yet, without choosing the right metrics, it’s all just numbers – not, as you might think, a true measurement of your returns.

 Believe it or not, there is a real formula for measuring ROI: (Gains – Cost) / Cost = % ROI

 However, again, you have to measure quantifiable numbers to be able to use this formula and get correct measurements, rather than numbers that fell down the rabbit hole.

 Setting and Managing a Sensible Marketing Budget